joshuahouston/theRIDE/README.md

 # theRIDE
 Sitka's transit system 'the RIDE'
 ------
-There are two versions of GTFS files in this project.
-Feed_files is the version aligned with OpenStreetMap and transit_feed.zip is the zipped version of these files.
-Goog_files is aligned with Google Maps and google_transit.zip is the zipped version of these files.

-The other files are for the interactive website linked above.
+**OpenStreetMap**
+-feed_files
+-transit_feed.zip (simply the feed_files just zipped)

+Please use these files.
+They were made with OpenStreetMap and OpenStreetMap was improved for them.
+I was passionate about making OpenStreetMap and this transit data good quality, so a lot of work went into both.
+This version of the data is intended to be shared.

+**Google**
+-goog_files
+-google_transit.zip (simply the goog_files just zipped)

+Please don't use these files.
+They were made for Google.
+This dataset is separate from OpenStreetMap dataset because Google Maps and OpenStreetMap do not align well in the Sitka area.
+Use [Google Maps](https://www.google.com/maps/@57.0540593,-135.3292799,14z).